 Verified and Tested 03/19/2015

-In this How-To, we will walk you through changing the RDP Port in Windows Server 2012.
+In this how-to we will walk you through on How-To Enable RDP in Windows Server 2012.

-Remote Desktop Protocol (RDP) is a protocol that allows you to connect and control another computer via an existing network making it a remote connection.
-By default, Windows has assigned port 3389 as the default port to connect.
-To enable RDP on your Windows Server 2012, you can click here for more information.
+Remote Desktop Protocol (RDP) is a protocol expanded by Microsoft that allows you to connect and control another computer via an existing network making it a remote connection.

 – A Server with Windows Server 2012.
 If you do not have a server already, you can visit our Cloud Hosting page and spin a new server up in under 30 seconds.